What is special about this course?

-- This is a wholly online course that you can study from anywhere in the UK including UHI learning centres
+- This is an entirely online internationally validated course that you can study from anywhere in the world.

 - High employability of graduates

-- Two residential weekends each year where you will meet practitioners and other students
+- An optional residential weekend each year, usually in the Highlands and Islands, where you will have to opportunity to meet practitioners and other students

 - You can study full time or part time to suit your personal circumstances